-A. New Construction - The Cooperative's Customer Service number (1-888-232-6732) must be contacted before any wiring on the premises is performed so that main panels can be located in a way as to be compatible with the meter location.
+A. New Construction - The Cooperative's Member Service number (1-800-726-2324) must be contacted before any wiring on the premises is performed so that main panels can be located in a way as to be compatible with the meter location.
 It is recommended that the Cooperative be notified a minimum of 60 days before service will be required.
 In cases where three-phase service is required, it is recommended that the Cooperative be notified 90 days or more in advance.

 Within a few days of the receipt of a request for service, a representative of the Cooperative will arrange to meet with the new member and/or his contractor at the construction site.
 At that meeting many of the details for service can be worked out including the selection of a meter location.
-The cooperative is responsible to determine the meter location.
-In order to receive electric service, it will be necessary for the new member to complete a membership application and pay the \$25 membership fee.
-In addition, a service connection fee of \$75 is assessed in cases where a new service drop is required.
+The cooperative is responsible to determine the meter location, which is typically a location nearest to the Cooperative's facilities.
+Alternative meter locations can be accepted however additional charges may be incurred by the member.
+In order to receive electric service, it will be necessary for the new member to complete a membership application and pay the current membership fee.
+In addition, the service connection fee will be assessed in cases where a new service drop is required.
 Additional charges may be levied depending on the length of the line extension required to serve the new member.
 The new member will also be required to provide the Cooperative with an easement to cover the new facilities that will be installed on the member's property.